BugiDev/react-native-calendar-strip/README.md

   The week strip and day selection have configurable opacity animations.
 If they are not specified in the props, by default the animations are disabled.

 **Week strip animation**
-  * calendarAnimation: React.PropTypes.object - options for animating the week.
+  * calendarAnimation: PropTypes.object - options for animating the week.
    * type: `sequence` or `parallel`
    * duration: duration of animation in milliseconds.